 How To Pay For A Lawyer

-Where To Find The Money To Pay For A Lawyer?
+8 Ways To Find The Money To Pay For A Lawyer

-Many people know that they need a lawyer but don’t know how to pay for a lawyer.
-The world does not work like it used to 20 plus years ago where everything was word-of-mouth and payments were only made with cash in hand-to-hand transactions.
+Many people know they need a lawyer but do not know how to pay for a lawyer.
+The world does not work like it used to twenty plus years ago where everything was word-of-mouth and payments were only made with cash in hand-to-hand transactions.
 These days, you can pay a lawyer though many different trusted online methods such as LawPay, Zelle, Clio Payments, etc. The question is not “how do I pay for a lawyer?” but its “how do I find the money to pay for a lawyer?”

 In the criminal justice system, you get what you pay for and there is no such thing as a pro bono lawyer who is going to take on your case without being paid.